-This guide provides information and instructions for using the ModusToolboxTM tools provided by the version 3.0 installer and the make build system.
+This guide provides information and instructions for using the ModusToolboxTM tools provided by the version 3.1.0 installer and the make build system.
 This document contains the following chapters:

-- Chapter 1 describes ModusToolbox[TM] software. - Chapter 2 provides instructions for getting started using the ModusToolboxTM tools. - Chapter 3 describes the ModusToolboxTM build system. - Chapter 4 covers different aspects of the ModusToolboxTM board support packages (BSPs). - Chapter 5 explains the ModusToolboxTM manifest files and how to use them with BSPs, libraries, and code examples. - Chapter 6 provides instructions for using a ModusToolbox[TM] application with various third-party tools and integrated development environments (IDEs).
+- Chapter 1 describes the various aspects of ModusToolboxTM software. - Chapter 2 provides instructions for getting started using the ModusToolboxTM tools. - Chapter 3 provides instructions for working with an application after it has been created. - Chapter 4 describes the ModusToolboxTM build system. - Chapter 5 covers different aspects of the ModusToolboxTM board support packages (BSPs). - Chapter 6 explains the ModusToolboxTM manifest files and how to use them with BSPs, libraries, and code examples. - Chapter 7 provides instructions for using a ModusToolboxTM application with various third-party tools.